 In addition, single packs must be protected against manipulation with an intact tamper-evident seal.

 The US falsification directive DCSA is part of the FDA’s DQSA (Drug Quality Security Act).
 It was signed by the President in 2013 and is expected to be fully implemented by 2023.
-Since 2015, manufacturers and retailers of prescription-only and reimbursable drugs have been obliged to provide the necessary information at batch level and to record all transaction data until the medicine is finally dispensed in the pharmacy.
+Since 2015, manufacturers and retailers of prescription-only and reimbursable drugs have been obligated to provide the necessary information at batch level and to record all transaction data until the medicine is finally dispensed in the pharmacy.
 Complete traceability of the batch numbers of medicines makes it possible to quickly recognise and seize not only falsified but also stolen batches of drugs.
 In this case, staggered deadlines apply to the various stakeholders, producers, packaging service providers, wholesalers and vendors.
 From November 2023, the obligation will be extended to the labelling of medicines in single packages.
 The transitional period for the labelling of single packages starts from November 2018.
 Corresponding specifications previously applied in individual states and are now being replaced by the US-wide regulation.

 Need more information about the DSCSA?
 Request further information or consultation now!

 This information is required by the DSCSA

 From November 2018, the following information must be shown on every individual pack in the form of a 2D matrix code:

 - National product identification number in GTIN format